-Our most advanced internal development program is our proprietary suspension of axitinib for suprachoroidal injection, which we refer to as CLS-AX.
-CLS-AX is an inhibitor of vascular endothelial growth factor receptor-1, -2 and -3 that we believe may benefit patients who respond suboptimally to current anti-VEGF therapies.
-We are developing CLS-AX for administration to the SCS as a long-acting therapy for neovascular age-related macular degeneration, commonly referred to as wet AMD, a retinal degenerative disease that causes a progressive loss of central vision.
+CLS-AX, our most advanced product candidate, is our proprietary suspension of the TKI axitinib for suprachoroidal injection delivered via our SCS Microinjector.
+CLS-AX is an inhibitor of vascular endothelial growth factor receptor-1, -2 and -3 that we believe may benefit patients who respond sub optimally to current anti-VEGF therapies.
+We are developing CLS-AX for administration to the SCS as a long-acting therapy for wet AMD, a retinal degenerative disease that causes a progressive loss of central vision.

 AMD is the leading cause of irreversible blindness in adults over 55 years old in developed countries.
 Approximately 11 million individuals in the United States are affected with AMD, with a global prevalence of 170 million.
 Aging is the greatest risk factor; therefore, the United States prevalence of AMD is anticipated to increase to 22 million by 2050, while the global prevalence is expected to increase to 288 million by 2040.
 An estimated 10% to 15% of people with AMD will develop the wet form, which refers to the advanced neovascular stage of the disease in which blood vessels leak blood and fluid into the macula and damage photoreceptor cells.
 Wet AMD often progresses rapidly and causes substantial loss of central vision if left untreated.
 Current wet AMD therapy has a ceiling of efficacy as increased dosage or more intense regimens yield limited or no additional visual benefit and require adherence to a regimen of frequent injections.
 This treatment burden is further highlighted by recent large "real-world" retrospective studies of wet AMD which underscore the difficulty in adhering to regimens.
 These real-world studies demonstrate that patients are undertreated, receiving only 6 to 7 injections per year on average, resulting in mean improvement of only one to three letters in visual acuity after one year of treatment.
-The current anti-VEGF market for the treatment of retinal diseases consists predominantly of several drugs that generated aggregate 2020 sales of approximately \$14.3 billion globally.
+The current anti-VEGF market for the treatment of retinal diseases consists of several drugs that generated aggregate 2020 sales of approximately \$14.3 billion globally.